Jagratihooda/customer-statement-processor/README.md

 * Quick summary

   Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in JSON format.
-  These records need to be validatedbased on below conditions
+  These records need to be validated based on below conditions

      * all transaction references should be unique
      * end balance needs to be validated

-       Tech Stack
+### Tech Stack

-### Backend:

 * Java 1.8
 * Spring Boot